Easy Slow Cooker Chili Recipe

 Favorite Chili Toppings:

 We love to serve a warm bowl of this family-style soup with various toppings.
-Also, every time we have guests over, or hosting a game night, I make a big batch of it.
+Also, every time we have guests over, or host a game night, I make a big batch of it.
 This way, everyone can serve it with their favorite toppings.
 Some of our favorites are listed below:

 - Shredded cheese– Go with mild cheddar cheese or Mexican cheese.